Playerian/Jungle-Exploration/README.md

 Aims:
 1. Direction function that do certain thing after you step in something. (which leads to locking outcome by different x, y, or step)
 2. Recruit one debugger for balancing the game
+3. Need a person to add a link to the README that can load the codes.

 (goal: to make the game harder to lose and harder to win)